evmcnb/quartz/content/Full/Bipolar disorder.md

 - Type 1: mania and depression (most common)
 - Type 2: hypomania and depression

-Typically develops in the late teen years
+Typically develops in the late teen years.

 > [!info] What is mania/hypomania?
 > Both relate to abnormally elevated mood or irritability